KwadroNaut/securedrop/docs/hardware.rst

 These NUCs have wireless networking built into the motherboard, and it is impossible to physically remove.

-A note aboutH i-DPI displays
+A note aboutH Hi-DPI displays
 ''''''''''''''''''''''''''''
 Older versions of Tails (before 2.0, based on Debian 8), had problems to scale the resolution correctly.
 This has mostly been fixed in current versions.
 You might want